-This article tries to demystify 3D lenticular printing by explaining the underlying working of interlacing algorithm.
+This article tries to demystify 3D lenticular printing by explaining the underlying working of the interlacing algorithm.
 By understanding how pictures are interlaced you will be able to appreciate the principles of lenticular printing better.
 This knowledge will also help you identify with the terminology used in many other lenticular software products.

-In this article the author explains the theory on how to convert a flat 2D picture into layered images for 3D lenticular printing by using only the basic functions of Photoshop in a systematic manner.
+In this article, the author explains the theory of how to convert a flat 2D picture into layered images for 3D lenticular printing by using only the basic functions of Photoshop in a systematic manner.
 By understanding the theory behind the conversion you will become confident in creating successful lenticular prints; whether you are using ad hoc software or Photoshop.
 Users of other graphics editing software such as Gimp or PhotoImpact will also benefit from this tutorial.

 This article provides a quantitative analysis of the relationship between viewing distance and perceived depth on any 3D lenticular printing project.

 People in the 3D industry, especially in lenticular printing, normally use anaglyph images as a tool to test and fine-tune their 3D rendering.
 This article presents a very simple way of making an anaglyph image using the most basic functions in Photoshop on two similar images with binocular disparity.